-10. Write a a Summary for all the changes 6) TECH-100, Introduction to Engineering and Technology, 3 Laboratory Hours/1 Credit, will replace ET-501, Computer Applications, 3 Laboratory Hours/1 Credit.
+0. Write a a Summary for all the changes 6) TECH-100, Introduction to Engineering and Technology, 3 Laboratory Hours/1 Credit, will replace ET-501, Computer Applications, 3 Laboratory Hours/1 Credit.
 7) ET-509, C++ Programming for Embedded Systems is renamed to Programming for Embedded Systems, and TECH-100 becomes a prerequisite for ET-509.
-8) ET-540, Digital Fundamentals, 3 Lecture Hours, 3 Laboratory Hours/4 Credits replaces ET-510, Introduction to Digital Electronics, 3 Lecture Hours, 3 Laboratory Hours/4 Credits 9) ET-230, Telecommunications I, ET-210 replaces ET-220 as the prerequisite course.
-11. If the p rogram revision includes course revisions or new courses, submit the appropriate Course on form and/or New Course Proposal Form, along with the Syllabus and Course Objecti ves form.
-The cou urse revision forms are attached for the following actions: ET-110 and ET-210 outlines are revised.
-ET-210 , ET230 and ET-509 prerequisites are modified.
-12. If cours ses will be deleted from the program, make clear whether the courses are to be deleted from the department's offerings as well.
-1) The department will continue to offer ET-501 in support of other degrees as well as students who choose to be grandfathered into the previous curriculum.
+8) ET-540, Digital Fundamentals, 3 Lecture Hours, 3 Laboratory Hours/4 Credits replaces ET-510, Introduction to Digital Electronics, 3 Lecture Hours, 3 Laboratory Hours/4 Credits 9) ET-230, Telecommunications I, ET-210 replaces ET-220 as the prerequisite course. Г Course Objecti rogram revision includes course revisions or new courses, submit the appropriate Revision form and/or New Course Proposal Form, along with the Syllabus and Course ves form. arse revision forms are attached for the following actions: - and ET-210 outlines are revised. , ET230 and ET-509 prerequisites are modified. , E 1230 and E 1-309 prerequisites are mounied.
+2. ses will be deleted from the program, make clear whether the courses are to be deleted e department's offerings as well.
+2. from th Ses will be deleted from the program, make clear whether the courses are to be deleted e department's offerings as well.
+The department will continue to offer ET-501 in support of other degrees as well as students who choose to be grandfathered into the previous curriculum.
+2. from th Ses will be deleted from the program, make clear whether the courses are to be deleted e department's offerings as well.
+The department will continue to offer ET-501 in support of other degrees as well as students

-- 2) ET-510 will be deleted from the department's offerings. - 13.
-Explain briefly how students currently in the program will be able to complete the requirementsStudents requiring ET-510 will be able to take ET-540 as a substitution.
+13. Explain briefly how students currently in the program will be able to complete the requirementsStudents requiring ET-510 will be able to take ET-540 as a substitution.